-This Grilled Juicy Lucy Burger recipe is stuffed with cheese and cooked to perfection.
+This Grilled Juicy Lucy Burger recipe is made with ground beef and stuffed with cheese.
 Learn how to make this iconic Minnesota cheeseburger!

 When it comes to food, Minnesotans tend to have our own versions of things.
 We don't eat casserole - We eat tater tot hotdish.
 We'll pass up more popular varieties of fish for walleye.
 Wild rice is basically a food group.
-When it comes to burgers, none is more Minnesotan than the Juicy Lucy.
+When it comes to burgers, none is more Minnesotan than this one.

 Jump to: